marplemr/oren.github.io/posts/serve-page/serve.md

 console.log('Server running at http://127.0.0.1:3000');
 ```

-2. Using fs.readFile - will load the entire file into memory before spitting it out to the browser
+## 2. Using fs.readFile

+This will load the entire file into memory before spitting it out to the browser

 ```js
 var http = require('http');